AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/index.md

 ## Setting up locally

-If you are getting set up to work on your computer, you will need to take these additional steps:
+If you are getting set up to work on your local computer, you will need to take these additional steps:

 - [Download, install, and set up conda](./setup-conda.md)
+    - OpenScPCA uses conda to manage your software environment and dependencies.
-    - This will also provide you with Python and other tools you need to write or contribute to Python-based modules
+    - Installing conda also provides you with Python and other tools you need to write or contribute to Python-based modules
 - [Set up `pre-commit`](./setup-precommit.md)
+    - This will allow you to make contributions in Git
 - [Optional] If you plan on writing or contributing to R-based modules, you should also [set up R, RStudio, and install a few handy R packages](./install-r-rstudio.md)

 ## Setting up on Lightsail for Research